ethan-se/ucl-east-food-queue-gauge/README.md

 - Staff-facing operational dashboard

-Such developments would transform Gauge & Grab into a deployable smart-campus service.
-(Letsa, 2017)
+Such developments would transform Gauge & Grab into a deployable smart-campus service (Letsa, 2017).

 ---